AbeerAzmat/Fraud_Detection_Coding/README.md

-# Data Mining with Python
+# Fraud Detection with Python

 This work is a combination of my efforts along with my team members.
 This repository contains projects and analyses related to data mining using Python, including: